-If you’re a business owner, consider using social media marketing to help grow your business.
+If you’re a business owner, consider using social media marketing to help your business grow.
 You don’t need to be a marketing expert to know that social media is very popular among consumers.
-Because of mobile technology, social media is now everywhere.
+And because of mobile technology, social media is now everywhere.

 Only got a minute to spare?
 This quick video on social media marketing will speed things up!

-Mobile device users have easy access to social media sites and these social media users are active.
-Mobile apps allow customers to check their feeds multiple times daily.
-Aside from sharing the latest details about their lives, mobile users are looking up products and services, as well as researching about companies or brands.
+Mobile device users have easy access to social media sites and they’re active on social platforms.
+Mobile apps allow consumers to check their feeds multiple times daily.
+Plus aside from sharing the latest details about their lives, mobile users are looking up products and services, as well as researching about companies or brands.

 For businesses then, having a social media presence improves their chances of getting found when someone searches for something online.
 This is why it’s important for the small business owner to understand what social media is and how to use it effectively.